2bonahill/znn_sdk_rust/AZ.md

 - znn::api::embedded::Pillar::get_all(...)
 - znn::api::Ledger::get_account_info_by_address(...)

-took a day, but will be much faster because of the repetition involved.
+took half a day, but will be much faster because of the repetition involved.

 Estimation used: 0.5h per endpoint.